 From the time of her diagnosis, Jessie graced us with 40 more days of tender, sacred life.
 Those 40 days were filled with teachings, guidance, miracles, joy, and inspiration.
 She shared with us her wisdom, grace, and pure authenticity until the very end.

-We set up a sacred hospice environment in our bedroom on the little futon that was specifically built for her in 2004.
+I set up a sacred hospice environment in our bedroom on the little futon that was specifically built for her in 2004.
 It was piled high with blankets and a comforter so that it was exceptionally soft and fluffy.
-We called it “the cloud”.
+I called it “the cloud”.
 She slept on the cloud for the duration of her illness and seemed to relish the extra special attention.
 It was reassuring to know that she was so much at ease with the turbo-charged expressions of love propelling her towards what was next to come.

 Her body was failing, but her spirit continued to soar.